 Grilled Portobello Mushrooms

-This has been the summer of all the grilled vegetables on our back porch.
+Every year when the weather turns warm, cooking grilled vegetables on our back porch becomes my side dish haven.
 When I’m standing outside sipping wine with one hand and flipping Grilled Portobello Mushrooms with the other, it feels as if whatever else happened that day, everything is going to be OK as long as I can still do this quiet, blissful thing for myself.

 Simple Grilled Portobello Mushrooms